Memories of Mrs Smith

 Mrs Smith’s Kitchen

-A history pin tour of Mrs Smith’s kitchen.
+A tour of Mrs Smith’s kitchen.
 Weaving historical information with images from the collection, memories of Mrs Smith, and quotes from her personal diaries to make you feel at home.

 Home Made Houses